gevago01/libspatialindex-bulkloading-points/README.md

 ## Install libspatialindex

-Clear instructions for installing the library can be found see [here](https://github.com/libspatialindex/libspatialindex/wiki/1.-Getting-Started)
+Clear instructions for installing the library can be found [here](https://github.com/libspatialindex/libspatialindex/wiki/1.-Getting-Started)

 ## How to run on Linux
 **Assumes libspatialindex is properly installed**